 Figure 16: Map of Piran Bay

-6.3 Environmental Agency of the Republic of Slovenia
+5.3 Slovenian Environmental Agency

+Slovenian Environment Agency performs expert, analytical, regulatory and administrative tasks related to the environment at the national level.
+Our primary objective is to become a leading, effective and trustworthy environmental institution, capable of disseminating knowledge to other related institutions around the world.

-The Environmental Agency of the Republic of Slovenia (ARSO) is a body within the Ministry of Environment and Spatial Planning.
-It implements professional, analytical and regulatory and administrative environmental assignments at the national level.
-Therefore, the mission of the agency is to monitor, analyze and forecast natural phenomena and processes in the environment and make efforts to reduce the danger to people and property from natural sources.
-National services for meteorology, hydrology and seismology belong among the assignments in this area.
+The Environment Agency is a body of the Ministry of the Environment, Climate and Energy.
+Its mission is to monitor, analyse and forecast natural phenomena and processes in the environment, and to reduce natural threats to people and property.
+The following tasks are performed by the national services for meteorology, hydrology and seismology.

-In the period between 2001 and 2019, the Agency regularly prepared predominantly thematic maps concerning the environment.
+In the period between 2019 and 2023, the Agency regularly prepared predominantly thematic maps concerning the environment.
 Many maps were made and they were submitted as reports at various conventions in the European Union or as appendices of the Agency's annual reports.

-At http://gis.arso.gov.si/ the Environmental Agency of the Republic of Slovenia hosts an interactive natural sciences atlas, which contains information about the following thematic segments:
+At http://gis.arso.gov.si/ the Environmental Agency hosts an interactive natural sciences atlas, which contains information about the following thematic segments:

 - Topographic maps,

 - Digital relief model,

 - Spatial units,

 - Nature,

 - Waters,

 - Environment and

 - EEA and EU reports.